Apollo 8

 IN LUNAR ORBIT

 We had been given the exact time they should appear from behind the Moon for the first time, calculated by those brilliant boffins and their computers in the Trench at Mission Control.
-We were carrying the responsibility of being the Prime Station for this part of the mission.
+At Honeysucklecreek, we were carrying the responsibility of being the Prime Station for this part of the mission.

 In the USB area I could see our antenna focussed on the